dianeespel/Cartovege/README.md

 - Fully automated and reproducible workflow
 - Adaptable to various datasets, spatial resolutions, and ecological contexts
 - Transparent script-based implementation (no GUI required)
-- Open-source (MIT License) with RMarkdown tutorials
+- RMarkdown tutorials

+This pipeline is open source but protected by a MIT Licence Please cite this pipeline using the following DOI: 10.5281/zenodo.15827742